 Slaves can leave a session using the Leave Session button in the Sessions View or in the TitanNet menu.
 The console will restore the local show it had loaded prior to joining.
 Master consoles have the option to Terminate Session.

 If a console is running as backup, it has options to Takeover,Sync now and Leave Session.
 If Takeover is selected, the console will immediately become the master and take over DMX output with the chosen user and handle worlds selected.
 The console which was master will go into a dormant state with DMX disabled.

-Consoles must be running Titan v8 or above to join a multi-user or backup session with another Titan v8 console.
+Consoles must be running the same version of Titan to join a multi-user or backup session.

 Network Discovery must be enabled in the Windows User Profile you are using or consoles will not be able to see each other on the network.
 Ensure the Windows option 'Turn on network discovery' is selected in the Network Sharing options.